 Larry Samuel is an author and historian whose book Making Long Island: A History of Growth and the American Dream (History Press, 2023) looks at the development of Long Island throughout the 20th Century.
 [Read more…] about Making Long Island: A History of Growth and the American Dream

 We publish several podcast announcements each week.
-You can find them all here.
+You can find them all below.

-If you produce a podcast about an aspect of New York State and want to have it noticed here, e-mail editor John Warren at email@example.com
+If you produce a podcast about an aspect of New York State and want to have it noticed here at the New York Almanack, e-mail editor John Warren at email@example.com

 Wilson attended two Continental Congresses, signed of the Declaration of Independence, and helped draft the U.S. Constitution.
 A leading legal theorist, he was one of the first four Associate Justices appointed to the Supreme Court by George Washington.
 In his capacity as the first professor of law at the College of Philadelphia (later to become the University of Pennsylvania), he taught the first course on the new Constitution to President Washington and his Cabinet in 1789 and 1790.
 [Read more…] about James Wilson & The US Constitution

 This week on the Historians Podcast, Gridiron Legacy: Pro Football’s Missing Origin Story (The Story Plant, 2023) author Gregg Ficery traces what became the National Football League back to teams which played in Ohio and Pennsylvania starting in 1892.
 [Read more…] about The Origins of the National Football League

 This week on the Historians Podcast, author Christopher C. Gorham discusses his biography of Franklin D. Roosevelt and Harry Truman aide Anna Rosenberg, The Confidante: The Untold Story of the Woman Who Helped Win WW II and Shape Modern America (Citadel Press, 2023).